Abu Zubaydah: Intelligence obtained from Zubaydah and its after effects

-Zubaydah's capture was touted as the biggest of the War on Terror until that of Khalid Sheikh Mohammed.
+Zubaydah's capture was touted as the biggest of the war on terror until that of Khalid Sheikh Mohammed.
 The director of the FBI stated Zubaydah's capture would help deter future attacks.

-In a speech in 2006, President Bush claimed that Zubaydah revealed useful intelligence when enhanced interrogation was used, including identification of two important suspects and information that allegedly helped foil a terrorist attack on American soil.
+In a speech in 2006, Bush claimed that Zubaydah revealed useful intelligence when enhanced interrogation was used, including identification of two important suspects and information that allegedly helped foil a terrorist attack on American soil.
 These claims directly conflict with the reports of the FBI agents who first interrogated Zubaydah.
 He gave them the names before torture was used, and the third piece of information came from other sources who had been receiving crucial pieces of information from him without the use of harsher techniques, as well as other government officials.